tonkeeper/ton-connect/README.md

 **Client** forms the [Auth Response](#auth-response).

+Client places [Session Payload](#session-payload) from the request into the response.

 If the `callback_url` is present: **client** sends the callback with the `tonlogin` parameter containing.

 Upon successful response (HTTP 200), shows either a confirmation checkmark or a button to go back via `return_url` (also, with `tonlogin` appended).